YBJazzer/GEBADR/GEBADR_OSMimport_readme.txt

 6. Filter the addresses you want to import (with Pivot filter), check whether key:place should be used instead of key:street, and add street:fr (resp. place:fr) if necessary.
 Save file as ".../GEBADR_selection.csv" (Trennzeichen-getrennt).
 Check in a text editor if file contains your selection.
 7. Adjust Script 2, set input path ".../GEBADR_selection.csv" and output path.
 This script will add quotation marks to all non-coordinate entries, which is the format needed for import.
 8. Drag and drop ".../GEBADR_OSMimport.csv" into JOSM.
 The plug-in OpenData must be installed.
 9. Check whether nodes fit to buildings on aerial imagery.
 Preferrably, merge building nodes to building polygons using the plug-in Conflation.
 Otherwise, copy address nodes to the data layer using Ctrl+Shift+M. If you feel not sure about an address localisation, don't import it.
+Previously mapped exact address nodes that represent entrances (e.g. Länggasse, Bern) can remain unchanged.
+Addresses without buildings: Draw the building outline according to aerial imagery and merge address on building outline.
+Multiple addresses in one building: Divide the building with new outlines and merge addresses on building part outlines.
+If you cannot do that, transfer building type to building polygon and delete key:building in address nodes.
+No warning message building in building should occur anymore.
 10. Upload your data and cite source in changeset:
 Comment: "City: Street1, Street2, Street3"
 Source: "Gebäudeadressen des Kantons Bern © Amt für Geoinformation des Kantons Bern"